polakowo/vectorbt/README.md

     </a>
 </p>

-<h3 align="center"><b><i>"The backtesting engine that thinks in matrices, not loops."</b></i></h3>
+<h3 align="center"><b>Thinks in matrices.
+Backtests at scale.</b></h3>

-<p align="center">VectorBT takes a radically different approach to backtesting: instead of looping through bars one strategy at a time, it packs thousands of configurations into NumPy arrays, compiles the hot path with Numba and Rust, and runs them all at once, turning hours of grid search into seconds.</p>
+<p align="center">VectorBT takes a radically different approach to backtesting: instead of looping through bars one strategy at a time, it packs thousands of configurations into NumPy arrays, accelerates the hot path with Numba and Rust, and runs them all at once, turning hours of grid search into seconds.</p>

 ---

-Test thousands of trading ideas across assets and timeframes at scale, analyze portfolio performance down to individual trades, and visualize results interactively, all in a few lines of code.
-Built for both human researchers and AI agents, VectorBT combines rapid experimentation with a mature, battle-tested backtesting stack refined through years of community use.
+Explore thousands of trading ideas across assets and timeframes, analyze portfolio performance down to individual trades, and visualize results interactively, all in a few lines of code.
+Built for both human researchers and AI agents, VectorBT combines large-scale experimentation with a mature, battle-tested backtesting stack refined through years of community use.

 VectorBT is the open-source community edition of [VectorBT PRO](https://vectorbt.pro/), a state-of-the-art hybrid backtesting library.